roodolv/sts-observer/README.md

 ## Usage

-NOTE: Please place the JSON file ("settings.json") in the same directory as the executable.
+**NOTE**: If you're running this from a file explorer, please ensure that the JSON file ("settings.json") is placed in the same directory as the executable.
+However, if you're using a terminal, make sure it's in your current directory.

-Please execute the file created following the above instructions.
+Please run the file created following the instructions above.

-Alternatively, DOWNLOAD the executable from here:
+Alternatively, you can download and run the executable from here:
 [Latest Releases](https://github.com/roodolv/sts-observer/releases/latest)

 ## Thanks